KU, Les Miles reportedly paid former football player to keep quiet about threats

 The University of Kansas reportedly paid former fullback Caperton Humphrey $50,000 to sign a non-disparagement agreement and leave the program in 2019.
 Humphrey signed the document days after reporting his teammates were threatening violence against him and selling drugs.

-According to Bleacher Report, Humphrey's family is looking to sue former Kansas head coach Les Miles, former athletic director Jeff Long, compliance director David Reed and KU Athletics "after Caperton developed anger issues and depression following the school's actions."
+According to Bleacher Report, Humphrey's family is looking to sue Les Miles, former athletic director Jeff Long, compliance director David Reed and KU Athletics "after Caperton developed anger issues and depression following the school's actions."

 The Kansas City Star reported four of Humphrey's former teammates and others broke into Humphrey's apartment.
 Humphrey said the intruders threatened violence against him, his father Jamie and his 15-year-old brother.
 Jamie Humphrey dialed 911 during the altercation but no recording of the call has been released.